Argus74/GatorEngine/README.md

 cmake --build .
 ```

-*NOTE: Verify that the first line of output following this command reads something like "-- The C compiler identification is Clang X.X.X"*
+*NOTE: Verify that the first line of output following this command reads something like "-- The C compiler identification is AppleClang X.X..."*